 Auditory hallucinations are also a very serious consequence of this addictive drug.
 This form of hallucination is very troubling since people may begin to act on certain sounds and voices that can ultimately lead them to very real consequences.

 PCP can be taken either by injecting it, smoking it or swallowing it in liquid or pill form.
 The effects may vary depending on how someone may tend to use it.
 People who take the drug by injecting it will see results within just a few minutes.
 Those who inhale it’s smoke with also feel immediate symptoms as little as five minutes.
 The high tends to peak around 15 minutes to half an hour.
 Mixing it in liquid form or taking a pill will ultimately see results around half an hour.

 Withdrawal symptoms of PCP are generally related to psychological ones.
 However, as the consumption of PCP increases, it will have an effect physically.
 Many of these symptoms include:

 Many people fail to ever recover from drug addiction because of their failed or lack of withdrawal.
-The withdrawal phase is inevitable and mill ultimately being an issue to face.
-Every person who suffers from addiction of some kind will have to face this fact.
+The withdrawal phase is inevitable and will, ultimately, bring an issue to face.
+Every person who struggles with addiction of some kind will have to face this fact.
 Prolonged use of any power drug will have consequences on the person’s mind and body.
 For this reason alone, the detox process needs to be taken with proper consideration and with the right people.

 During these medical procedures, people will have a team of professionals who overlook the entire process with close attention.
 Aside from detox, therapy is also applied to prevent future addiction or abuse.
 It is important that the ongoing procedure allows people to feel safe knowing they want to fall back into similar habits that adversely affected them.